Denoising Neural Reranker for Recommender Systems: Introduction

 \section{Introduction}

-Recommender systems aim to personalize a list of items that maximizes user engagement signals, such as purchases in e-commerce, video plays in video platforms, and link sharing in social networks.
-To achieve a feasible solution with large-scale candidate pools and user requests, industrial solutions \cite{paul2016youtube,ricci2021recommender,liu2025recflow} typically employ a multi-stage architecture comprising a retriever and a reranker.
-The retriever, which may further decompose into several more sub-stages of retrieval and ranking modules, efficiently filters a large item pool down to a manageable candidate set of relevant items.
-Then the reranker adopts a more sophisticated but more accurate model that refines the candidate item set into an optimal ordering for the list-wise exposure.
-To optimize the two-stage framework towards a consistent goal of recommendation (\eg aligning true user behavior or preference) across all stages, the majority of efforts have been focusing on learning a reranker-aware retriever \cite{gallagher2019joint, pre_consis2}.
+Recommender systems aim to generate personalized item lists and maximize users' engagement.
+For large-scale item pools, industrial solutions \cite{ricci2021recommender,liu2025recflow} typically use a two-stage retriever-reranker architecture.
+The retriever efficiently narrows down a large item pool to a manageable relevant candidate set.
+The reranker then uses a more sophisticated model to reorder the candidates into an optimal list-wise order.
+To optimize the two-stage framework towards a consistent goal of recommendation (\eg aligning with user behavior or preference) across all stages, the majority of efforts have been focusing on learning a reranker-aware retriever \cite{gallagher2019joint, pre_consis2}.
 However, there is limited work on how to achieve a retriever-aware reranker.

-Formally, the goal of the latter reranking task \cite{carbonell1998use, jin2008ranking, pei2019prm,liu2022neuralreranking} is to learn an ordering function over the retrieved candidates that maximizes user responses on the top-reranked items.
-Early studies propose to re-score the initial retrieval items \cite{jin2008ranking, ai2018listwise, pei2019prm} by modeling the mutual influences among items in the candidate list.
+For the latter reranker \cite{carbonell1998use, jin2008ranking, pei2019prm,liu2022neuralreranking}, early studies propose to re-score the retrieval items \cite{jin2008ranking, ai2018listwise, pei2019prm} by modeling the mutual influences among candidate items.
 Recent state-of-the-art approaches find it more effective to formulate the reranking task as a list generation problem \cite{shi2023pier, ren2024nar, lin2024dcdr}, where the lists with better list-wise rewards are given higher generation probability.
-Yet, existing methods largely overlook the potential of initial retriever scores in the input space, which may offer rich prior information to enhance the reranking performance.
-In practice, a straightforward approach to leverage initial retriever scores is to include them as input features directly, which shows promise to improve reranking performance as in Figure \ref{Fig.motivation1}.
+Yet, existing methods largely overlook the potential of initial retriever scores, which may offer rich prior information for the reranker stage.
+In practice, a straightforward approach to leverage initial retriever scores is to directly include them as extra input features of the model, which shows promise to improve reranking performance as in Figure \ref{Fig.motivation1}.
 Still, as we will illustrate in section \ref{sec: direct_solution_limitation}, this naive solution might be far from exploiting this retriever information effectively to align with user feedback, which is addressed by the following contributions in this work.